learningdebunked/GenAILearning/README.md

 Vectors and Vector DB: These mathematical representations enable efficient storage and searching of data, as well as identification of semantically related text.
 //TODO What are the vector db in the market and what are the use cases that they solve?

+Integral components of data pipelines that feed LLMs:
+     a) Semantic caching:
+     This significantly reduces the computational overhead and speeds up the response generation process.
+               Ex: let’s say that you have a chatbot that needs to generate responses to user queries.
+Before the bot goes live, it can precompute the semantic representations of a large set of possible user queries and store them in a cache
+     b) Feature injection: refers to the process of incorporating additional information or features into the AI model
+     c) Context retrieval: Context retrieval involves retrieving relevant contextual information to enhance the understanding of AI models.

+LLMs can initiate actions by interacting with APIs.LLMs can also establish connections with other programming resources, such as a Python interpreter, which allows them to incorporate precise calculations into their outputs.
+These integrations broaden the capabilities of LLMs and enable them to interact with various external applications, enhancing their overall functionality and versatility

 history :